Flying Get: Tie-ins

 The title track was the theme song for the Fuji TV drama series Hanazakari no Kimitachi e 'Ikemen Paradise' 2011, which starred AKB48 member Atsuko Maeda.
 The track was also featured in a television commercial for Peach John's lingerie brand "Heart Bra", and starred AKB48 members Yuko Oshima, Haruna Kojima and Tomomi Kasai.

 Music video

 The music video for "Flying Get" was directed by Yukihiko Tsutsumi.
 Its full version (included only in bonus disc for its single) lasts over 18 minutes and features a plot similar to those of action films.
 Instead releasing a normal MV on AKB48's official YouTube channel, a dance shot version (with the full song) was uploaded.
+The dance shot version focuses on the group's choreography while retaining the song's full length.

 Reception

 The single sold 1,025,952 copies on the first day of its release, becoming the first single in Oricon history to sell over one million copies on its first day of release.

 Flying Get hit No.1 in Rekochok monthly download ranking, and has been downloaded more than 1 Million copies.

 Flying Get hit No.1 in weekly Hot 100, Hot Top Airplay, Hot Singles Sales, Adult Contemporary Airplay of Billboard Japan, and No.2 in Billboard Japan Hot 100 Year End.

 "Flying Get" outsold the group's previous single, "Everyday, Katyusha", in the last week of sales in 2011, and became the overall number-one selling single of 2011.